Arnau-Adroher/BeeHive/README.md

    GRANT ALL PRIVILEGES ON *.* TO 'mysql'@'localhost';
    ```

-2. Download the `beehive.war` file and import it into the Eclipse IDE.
+2. Download the `BeeHive.war` file and import it into the Eclipse IDE.
 3. Run `ManagerAdmin.java` on the Tomcat Servlet.

 ## Functionalities